 Gerald Ford: Boxer

-Ford might not be our most memorable President; he was the guy who took over after Nixon was forced to resign due to the Watergate scandal.
-However, he was good enough at boxing to coach it at Yale.
-Well, not just at Yale; he was a boxing coach in the US Navy during World War Two.
+Ford might not be our most memorable president; he was the guy who took over after Nixon was forced to resign due to the Watergate scandal.
+However, he was good enough at boxing to coach the sport at Yale—and not only there.
+He was also a boxing coach in the U.S. Navy during World War II.

 - James Garfield